 “Bless (affectionately, gratefully praise) the Lord, O my soul; and all that is [deepest] within me, bless His holy name!

 It is like saying to God: “I love you with all my heart.”
 The deepest within me, is affectionate towards the deepest of Him (Psalm 42:7 “deep calls to deep.”)
-As I have been reflecting on God’s love here at Heart Treasure, this is what loving God is all about for me.
+As I have been reflecting on God’s love today, this is what loving God is all about for me.
 David seems to be talking to himself and calls upon his soul to bless the Lord.
-It sets an example for us, that reminds us to focus our deepest affection towards Him.
+David sets an example that reminds us to focus our deepest affection towards Him.
 This affection, immediately translates into remembering His faithfulness, His constant presence in my life and how I have come to rely on Him.

 This unexplained love for my husband and children is much like the love of God to me, it just is.
 Like God is just love.
 However, love on earth changes, but God’s love does not change.
 It generates the next response while blessing the Lord, the Amplified expands it to “gratefully praise.”

 It seems the two (affection and grateful praise) go hand in hand as we focus on the Lord.
-It speaks to a heart that is sincerely grateful for all He has done, grateful for life with Him and relationship with Him.
+It speaks to a heart that is sincerely grateful for all He has done, grateful for life with Him and the immense blessing of being in relationship with Him.

 The scary part is that when we cease to be able to focus on our affection and gratefulness towards Him, that our love, our affection for Him grows cold.